-If your spleen is enlarged and causing harmful complications and pain, and other interventions have not been successful, you may benefit from having your spleen surgically removed.
-Your doctor will consider the risks and benefits of your particular situation and determine if this is a feasible option.
-If surgery is done, you should be closely monitored for complications.
+If your spleen is enlarged and causing harmful complications and pain, and other treatments have not been successful, you may benefit from having your spleen surgically removed.
+Your doctor will consider the risks and benefits of your particular situation and tell you if this may be a good option for you.
+If you have surgery, you should be closely monitored for complications.